stemmr/pedestal/README.md

   - Explore: shows a timeline of chunks of information that users can either Bookmark or tab in to for a more detailed explanation, with more chunks (that can then also be bookmarked, similar to a wikipedia rabbit hole)
   - Bookmarks: shows all the informations you've bookmarked / allows you to delete, continue exploring or pinpoint for deeper grok
   - Practice: Uses your bookmarks as an input help you grok your topic (multiple choice questions) depending on difficulty of question, awarded points in the domain specified
+- Pregenerate a large collection of Wikipedia style articles from the collection
+  - 2000 tokens per article, 2M Tokens for 1k articles
+  - $24 for 1k articles with o1-mini, $120 for 1k with o1, $10 for 1k with 4o

 Open Questions:
 - How do we capture the user's interests?